Jeffrey Deitch: Career

 Deitch opened his first gallery as a college student in 1972 at the Curtis Inn, a rented hotel parlor in Lenox, Massachusetts, and sold out the first week.
 Fascinated by the work of Andy Warhol and other contemporary artists, he later moved to New York and worked as a receptionist at John Weber Gallery in SoHo.
 From 1979 to 1988, Deitch helped develop and co-manage the art advisory and art finance department at Citibank.
 In this capacity, he lent money to major art collectors and facilitated loans to small galleries like Gracie Mansion for its 1984 renovation.
 Having become a regular at Warhol’s Factory, Deitch also introduced Warhol to a number of wealthy clients to draw their portraits.
 In 2022, he appeared in the documentary series The Andy Warhol Diaries to discuss their friendship.

 Deitch was also a friend of and art dealer for Jean-Michel Basquiat.
 He was the first dealer to buy a work by the artist and the first person to write about his work in print.
 He later delivered the eulogy at Basquiat's funeral and served on the artwork authentication committee for the artist's estate.

 From 1988 to 1996, Deitch was a successful private dealer and art adviser to a number of collectors, including Jose Mugrabi.
 As advisor to Goldman Sachs for the public art in its 200 West Street New York headquarters in 2006, Deitch helped to realize Julie Mehretu's 80-foot-long work "Mural", described by one critic as "one of the largest and most successful public art works in recent times".

 In 1989, he bid US$10.5 million and paid $11.55 million for Jackson Pollock's silvery No. 8, 1950, then a record at auction for a work by the artist and the second-highest price at auction for a work by any contemporary artist.
 In 2006, he bought Bridget Riley's Untitled (Diagonal Curve) (1966), at Sotheby's for $2.1 million, nearly three times its $730,000 high estimate and also a record for the artist.

-Over his career, Deitch has crafted for himself a unique role that merges curatorial profile with the business side of art.
+Over his career, Deitch has taken on a unique role, merging his curatorial profile with the business side of art.